Search Term Targeting

 }

-Forecasting performance based on Search Terms will be available later this year.
+Forecasting performance based on Search Terms will be available in a future release.